| 1 | Mexico |

 Number – 246.

 Consuming snakes as food is one of the infamous qualities of China.
 Indo-Chinese ratsnakes are popular in soup, while venomous kraits are dried, salted and rolled into pocket-sized discs to be used for medical treatments.
-Places you can buy them include the infamous Wuhan meat market; snakes were very briefly blamed for the Covid outbreak in the earliest stages of the pandemic (January 2020).
+Places you can buy these delicacies include the infamous Wuhan meat market; snakes were very briefly blamed for the Covid-19 outbreak in the earliest stages of the pandemic (January 2020).

-Deadliest snake – the Chinese cobra and Chinese pitviper (Trimereusus stejnegeri) bite the most people, but are relatively weak within their families.
-In a survey on Chiense cobras, just 3 of 242 victims died.
+Deadliest snake – the Chinese cobra and Chinese pitviper (Trimereusus stejnegeri) bite the most people, but are relatively weak compared to other vipers.
+In a survey on Chinese cobras, just 3 of 242 victims died.
 The deadliest for raw venom potency is the many-banded krait, a severely neurotoxic black-white snake, which is shy and lethargic by day (preferring to hide in burrows), but a vicious demon when the sun sets.

 Number – 241.

-The towering mountain range covers the whole country, dividing it in two.
+The towering Andes mountain range bissects the whole country, dividing it in two, meaning that Ecuador takes its pick from two worlds of snakes, effectively doubling its species count.
 To the east, the species are far more typical of South America (boa constrictors, common lanceheads).
-But to the west, you have a menagerie of strange creatures that have evolved in isolation.
+But to the west, you have the typical Central American species such as the fer-de-lance, as well as a menagerie of strange creatures that evolved in isolation.

-Dwelling in the densest rainforests fueled by constant Pacific weather fronts, many unique lifeforms have sprung into being.
-Unique snakes in Ecuador include Logan’s lanceheads, ribboned brittle snakes and hooded centipede snakes.
+Dwelling in impossibly dense rainforests fueled by constant Pacific weather fronts, many unique lifeforms have sprung into being.
+Unique snakes in western Ecuador include Logan’s lanceheads, ribboned brittle snakes and hooded centipede snakes.

 Longest snake – the largest snake in Ecuador lies in the eastern half, and may reach 6 metres.
 It’s the green anaconda… or is it?
-A huge media splash happened in 2024 when scientists announced that anacondas in the northwest of the range, specifically the Ecuadorian Amazon, were actually a different species, tentatively dubbed Eunectes akayima.
+A huge media splash happened in 2024 when scientists announced that the green anacondas in the northwest of their range, specifically the Ecuadorian Amazon, were actually a different species, tentatively dubbed Eunectes akayima.

 These were genetically separated by over 5 million years, and were even larger than regular green anacondas, reaching 6.3 metres.
 The team only tracked the serpents with aid from local tribesman.
-Scientists are still debating whether it’s genuinely a new species.
+The mystery remains unsolved, as scientists are still debating whether this is genuinely a new species.

 Number – 228.